docpad-archive/documentation/Roadmap.md

 Version 4 will enter the SaaS market, allowing people to create their website entirely in the cloud.

+### v4.0

+- Front-End Administration Plugin
+	- Support adding and removing of resources
+	- Support adding and removing of documents
+	- Support adding and removing of files (includes uploading if in the cloud)

 ## Version 3